parsiya/parsiya.net/content/page/CheatSheet.markdown

 ```

 ### Sync a Directory with an Amazon S3 bucket with s3cmd
+These might be updated because I do not use s3cmd anymore.

 `python s3cmd sync --acl-public --delete-removed --rr directory-to-sync/ s3://bucket-name`

 E.g., uploading the Hugo public directory to my website:\\